Kapisa Province: Recent history

 Afghan construction workers, work on a road construction project in Mahmood Rahqi.

+The modern province of Kapisa was established on 30 April 1964, when Afghanistan was reorganised into 29 provinces, replacing the previous system of fewer but larger administrative units.
+It comprised the eastern portion of the former Large Governorate of the North (حکومت کلان سمت شمالی), the territory of which largely corresponds to the present-day provinces of Kapisa and Panjshir.
+In 1975, with the publication of the official yearbook of the Republic of Afghanistan, it was reported that Kapisa was downgraded from a province to a large district (لوی ولسوالۍ) within the province of Parwan the past year.

 Just like the rest of Afghanistan, many historical sites in Kapisa have been looted by smugglers and then sold abroad.
 During 2009 and 2010 twenty-seven relics were discovered by the National Security forces; these included ancient relics belonging to 2 BC and 4 BC mostly from Kohistan district.

 Before 2012, French forces were complemented by U.S. forces through Provincial Reconstruction Teams and Human Terrain Teams.
 The province was served by the Kapisa PRT, located at Forward Operating Base Morales-Frazier in Nijrab District.
 The PRT conducted counterinsurgency and stability operations in the province for more than six years, working with leaders of Kapisa at the provincial and district level, to bolster the capacity and credibility of the Government of the Islamic Republic of Afghanistan.
 The PRT participated in key leader engagements, scouting areas for new projects, and performing quality checks and site visits on existing projects.
 The key focus was on building roads, bridges, construction of schools, and also improvements to power capabilities on existing infrastructure.
 Composed of U.S. Air Force, Army, State Department, and USAID subject matter experts and mentors, the team sought to work closely with key leaders to facilitate development.
 The vision was to foster a stable and secure environment ready for transition to the Afghan government.